 Fitness Center / Open Gym

-Our modern fitness equipment including free weights, weight machines, treadmills, elliptical machines, ergometer, and recumbent bikes is available at no cost for Senior Center members when the center is open.
+Our modern fitness equipment including free weights, weight machines, treadmills, elliptical machines, rowing machine, ergometer, and recumbent bikes is available to use for Senior Center members when the center is open.
+There is a suggested contribution of $1 to use the fitness equipment.
 To volunteer in the Fitness Center, please talk with Hannah at the front desk.

 Monday through Thursday 8:00am—4:30pm